vidit-7/ChannelsTicMult/README.md

 6. Open your browser at http://127.0.0.1:8000 and enjoy the game!

-Usage
+## Usage
-Create or join a game room
+- Create or join a game room
-Play against another player or AI
+- Play against another player or computer
-Use chat to talk to the opponent for interactive gameplay Reset game when both players agree
+- Use chat to talk to the opponent for interactive gameplay
+- Reset game when both players agree